 If you're worried about your bunny chewing on the underside of your furniture, placing a clear plastic carpet runner with the spike side up below it.
 This is a safe and easy way to deter your bunny from crawling beneath the furniture.

 Once you've bunny-proofed your home, the next thing to think about is house training.
-Bunnies that are spayed or neutered have an easier time with litter training as their urges for territorial marking is reduced.
+Pet rabbits that are spayed or neutered have an easier time with litter training as their urges for territorial marking is reduced.
 Having your bunny spayed or neutered also helps with behavioral issues and reduces the possibility for certain diseases.
 Overall, having your bunny fixed is a great idea.

 To house train your bunny, you first need to choose a location for the litter box.
 It's a good idea to place the litter box on a hard, uncarpeted surface, especially while training as accidents can happen.
 Even a fully housebroken bunny can still have accidents outside the box.